Magene C606 Review: The Budget-Friendly Marvel

 First Impressions

 Upon unboxing the Magene C606, I was greeted by a sleek and compact design.
 It’s not as flashy as some of its higher-end competitors, but it has a certain charm.
-The buttons are well-placed, and the screen is clear and easy to read - even for those of us who might need to squint a bit.
-It feels sturdy enough to handle the bumps and bruises of serious cycling without falling apart.
+The screen is big, clear and easy to read - even for those of us who might need to squint a bit.
+It feels sturdy enough to handle the bumps and bruises of serious cycling without falling apart, and it’s waterproof (IPX7), so it can handle rainy rides—though it won’t stop you from complaining about the weather.

 Features and Functionality